dmonty2/audacity-pemf/README.md

 Use Google Scholar to find peer reviewed double-blind papers what PEMF is used for.
 These plugins are for the purpose of finding optimal ways to generate electormagnetic pulses.

 I was introduced to a PEMF machine that helped several family ailments.
-The machine was very expensive so I decided to build an ammeture one.
+The machine was very expensive so I decided to build an amateur one.
 General idea is to find several wave forms + frequencies to drive the magnet and at the same time pulse that frequency on/off at a low rate.
 I have no post-secondary training in electromagnets or biology.

 pemf-v1.ny - Is for generating and testing single freqencies.
 Used this to test the amp and magnetic coil.